eaglesky/CodingPractices/AlgorithmsReview.md

   - [Leetcode] Counting Bits(Algorithm)
 * Game problems.
 Think of the final states first and then think reversely to find out the underlying pattern.
   - [Lintcode] Coins In Line(Algorithm*).
 * Backpack problems.
+Find some elements with n given elements that satisfy some constraints.
 Usually use d[i][w] representing the first i items adding up to weight w(or with limit of weight w).
 Check if the last item is included or which one.
 Length representation is preferred here.
+If w could be any large number, we might need use id instead of w and have a inner loop to iterate the splitting element -- DP solution of Activity selection problem in *Introduction to algorithms*.
   - [Lintcode] Backpack I (Algorithms*).
 Greedy algroithm won't work.
   - [Lintcode] Backpack V (Algorithm).
 Be careful about the initial values.
   - [Leetcode] Combination Sum IV(Best Algorithm*)(same as [Lintcode] Backpack VI).
 And follow-up.
 Try walking through examples is a great way of finding out the problem and solution to it.